 John Day Dam has two temporary, or top, spillway weirs (TSWs) that provide surface passage routes for fish via spillbays 18 and 19.
 When open, each TSW spills approximately 9.7 kcfs.
 Opening and closing the TSWs requires a crew and gantry crane and must be done during daylight hours as weather allows.

-Both TSWs will be installed as early as possible on the first day of spring spill and operated throughout spring and summer spill.
+Both TSWs will be installed as early as possible on the first normal work day of spring spill and operated throughout spring and summer spill.
+Spill for fish passage will start April 10, pursuant to the FOP (Appendix E).
 Spill patterns with and without TSWs are defined in Tables JDA-8 and JDA-9, respectively.

 During high flows, TSW removal is recommended before river flow exceeds 685 kcfs.